 Knee Aspiration – Removing Fluid from a Knee Joint

 Specialist soft tissue and joint injection physiotherapists can perform joint aspiration procedures to relieve excess fluid buildup in a swollen joint or bursa.
 The knee is probably the most commonly swollen joint in the body, and many patients come to see us with significant knee inflammation.
 This video will really help you to see what the process is like:

-Can I self-Refer for a Knee Aspiration?
+Can I self-refer for a Knee Aspiration?

 Yes, you can.
 Call us on 0208 685 6930 to book an appointment with Ben Coffey (Farnborough, Hants) or Tim Allardyce (Croydon).
 The cost is £120.00 and includes the consultation price (£45).